|

 far, the largest employer in France and (it is said) the second

-in the world (after the Red Army!).
+in the world (after the Red Army!) with more than one million employees.
 Writes Nadeau

 : " An outstanding feature of French education is the